What is the Anglesea borefield

 Anglesea borefield bulk entitlement review and amendment

-In October 2024 we submitted to DEECA a review of our bulk entitlement that governs the sustainable use of the Anglesea borefield.
-This review was accepted by DEECA in December 2024 and is now available in the document library.
+In October 2024 we submitted a review of our bulk entitlement that governs the sustainable use of the Anglesea borefield to DEECA and the Minister for Water.
+This review was accepted by the Minister in December 2024 and is now available in the document library.

 We are now working to adopt any improvements identified as part of this review and incorporate them into the ongoing management of the Anglesea borefield through an application to amend our bulk entitlement.